isomerpages/govtech-gobusiness/_FAQ/1i-safeentry.md

 #### **14. If I don’t have an NRIC nor smartphone, will I be denied entry?
 What is the alternative should both options be unavailable to a member of public?**
 Individuals visiting venues are required to provide the necessary information, check-in and check-out timings via SafeEntry.
 Individuals may be denied entry if they do not provide the necessary information.
 To cater to visitors who do not have a suitable mobile phone to scan QR codes, or do not have their NRIC with them, venue operators are advised to station staff at the various entrance/exit points to assist with a dedicated mobile device or manual check-ins.

-#### **15. Under what circumstances will my data be released to the authorities to facilitate contact tracing?**
-Contact data will be shared with the relevant authorities for the specific purpose of contact tracing.

-#### **16. Can the individual choose not to disclose all the data required?**
-It is mandatory to provide all the fields (name, NRIC number and mobile number).

-#### **17. Does the Government have access to the data?
-What will the data be used for?**
-Contact data collected via SafeEntry is stored in the Government server, which will only be accessed by authorised public officers involved in contact tracing, should the need arise.
-The data may also be de-identified and aggregated for analytics purposes.

-#### **18. Can I request for my data to be deleted after it has been uploaded?**
-Your contact data will not be deleted as it has to be kept for the purpose of contact tracing.
-The data will be purged when it is no longer needed for contact tracing purposes.